kzingler/kzingler.github.io/experience.md

 6. **Graduated magna cum laude with a Bachelors of Science in Biology from the New Mexico Institute of Mining and Technology**
 Aug 2012 - May 2016
-**Skills:** Molecular and Cellular Biology Laboratory Techniques and Organic Chemistry Laboratory Techniques.
+**Skills:** Molecular and Cellular Biology Laboratory Techniques and Organic Chemistry Laboratory Techniques
 **Courses:** General Biology 1 and 2, General Chemistry 1 and 2, Calculus 1 and 2, Organic Chemistry 1 and 2, Genetics, Cell Biology,
 College Writing 2, Applied Statistics, Molecular Biology, Technology Forecast and Strategy, General Physics 1 and 2, Directed Research, Technical Writing, Microbiology, Anatomy and Physiology 1 and 2, Bioinformatics, Biochemistry 1, Environmental Microbiology, Anti Microbial